royshahaf/BehindTheLookingGlass/README.md

 # BehindTheLookingGlass
-This project is an exercise of Image Processing and Machine Learning
+This project is an exercise at using Python and Computer Vision.